 Located on the eastern end of the La Mesa campus, Sharp Grossmont’s new Burr Heart and Vascular Center — slated to open in fall 2018 — is anticipated to be the first and only dedicated heart and vascular center in San Diego’s East County.

 “The new center will allow us to continue to perform the latest cardiovascular procedures in a new, modern space,” says Scott Evans, CEO of Sharp Grossmont Hospital.
 “We are excited to offer this leading-edge facility — equipped with advanced surgical and imaging technologies — to San Diego County residents, particularly those living in our nearby East County neighborhoods.”

 East County — comprised of the cities of El Cajon, La Mesa, Lemon Grove and Santee, as well as communities such as Alpine, Jamul, Lakeside and Spring Valley — is characterized by a high population of residents experiencing cardiovascular disease and stroke.
-In fact, Sharp Grossmont sees the highest volume of acute heart attacks in California.
 In 2017 alone, the hospital treated 138 true ST-elevation myocardial infarction (STEMI) cases — a very serious type of heart attack.
 Partly due to its high cardiovascular patient volume, Sharp Grossmont operates one of the busiest cardiac catheterization labs in California.

 A community votes, gives